AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 # Manage data usage labels using APIs

-This document provides steps on how to manage data usage labels using the Policy Service API and Dataset Service API.
+This document provides steps on how to manage data usage labels using the [!DNL Policy Service] API and [!DNL Dataset Service] API.

-The [Policy Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/dule-policy-service.yaml) provides several endpoints that allow you to create and manage data usage labels for your organization.
+The [!DNL Policy Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/dule-policy-service.yaml) provides several endpoints that allow you to create and manage data usage labels for your organization.

-The Dataset Service API allows you to apply and edit usage labels for datasets.
-It is part of Adobe Experience Platform's data catalog capabilities, but is separate from the Catalog Service API which manages dataset metadata.
+The [!DNL Dataset Service] API allows you to apply and edit usage labels for datasets.
+It is part of Adobe Experience Platform's data catalog capabilities, but is separate from the [!DNL Catalog Service] API which manages dataset metadata.

 ## Getting started

 Before you read this guide, follow the steps outlined in the [getting started section](../../catalog/api/getting-started.md) in the Catalog developer guide to gather the required credentials to make calls to [!DNL Platform] APIs.

-In order to make calls to the Dataset Service endpoints outlined in this document, you must have the unique `id` value for a specific dataset.
+In order to make calls to the [!DNL Dataset Service] endpoints outlined in this document, you must have the unique `id` value for a specific dataset.
 If you do not have this value, see the guide on [listing Catalog objects](../../catalog/api/list-objects.md) to find the IDs of your existing datasets.

 ## List all labels {#list-labels}